United Tompkins Impact Fund

 Healthy Food for All

 Since 2006, Healthy Food For All (HFFA) has been making fresh, quality produce accessible to households with limited income through Community Supported Agriculture (CSA) coupled with nutrition education and culinary resources.
-Every year, HFFA provides sustenance and stability for over 1,500 food-insecure youth and adults in Tompkins County, ensuring they have reliable access every week to a diversity of nutritious fruits and vegetables—grown locally and organically—that provide a cornerstone to good health.
+Every year, HFFA provides sustenance and stability for over 1,500 food-insecure youth and adults in Tompkins County, ensuring they have reliable weekly access to diverse, nutritious fruits and vegetables — grown locally and organically — that provide a cornerstone to good health.

 Human Services Coalition of Tompkins County

-The Continuum of Care (CoC) is a local planning network of over thirty public, private, and not-for-profit partners including people with lived expertise collaborating to build and maintain a homeless response system in which homelessness is rare, brief, one-time, and equitable.
+The Continuum of Care (CoC), led by the Human Services Coalition, is a local planning network of over thirty public, private, and not-for-profit partners, including people with lived expertise collaborating to build and maintain a homeless response system in which homelessness is rare, brief, one-time, and equitable.
 Moreover, it aims to support a thriving system where all system stakeholders use data, evidence, and leading practices to drive program planning and resource allocation.
 The CoC network strives to address emergent conditions for people experiencing homelessness by quickly connecting them with services and housing.
-CoC staff serve people directly through Coordinated Entry (CE) and serves as the backbone of the homeless response system through convening, planning, educating stakeholders, and training.
+CoC staff serve people directly through Coordinated Entry (CE) and serve as the backbone of the homeless response system through convening, planning, educating stakeholders, and training.

 Ithaca Children's Garden